alishazal/interactive-project-njw275/readme.md

 }
 ```

 Next, in the [ReceivePosition script](https://github.com/artintelclass/interactive-project-njw275/blob/master/Assets/ReceivePosition.cs) Unity is receiving back data from Wekinator.
 Right now, the Wekinator project is set up to evaluate the data and make an estimate on one of three gestures.
+I put the float values that are retrieved from Wekinator into an array and sorted the array.
+That way, the first value (inputs[0]) will be the gesture Wekinator thinks is a match.
+Before setting one of the gestures to true, I set them all to false.
+This step is crutial as it makes sure only one object is made.

 ```C#
 //Get the values for comparison to gesture groups